DotOS/android_vendor_dot/README.md

 # AOSP vendor configuration

-by Alu Team
+by AntaresOne & -+BB+-

-Sepolicy by The CyanogenMod Project, big thanks to them.
+SEPolicy by The CyanogenMod Project, copyright (c) 2015